 Street use or misuse of mushrooms is a very different story.

-The Smoking Question: Can You Smoke Shrooms?
+The Smoking Question: Can You Smoke Magic Mushrooms?

 Technically, yes—you can physically place dried magic mushrooms in a pipe, bong, or joint and ignite them.
 But should you?
 The answer is a resounding no.